w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

 * explain how people with disabilities rely on titles, headings, paragraphs, lists, and other structures to understand, navigate and process content
-* write titles that describe the purpose of the page
 * provide headings to help users identify the different content sections
 * employ accessible authoring tools that:
   * support the inclusion of titles, headings, lists, paragraphs, and other content structures
   * produce appropriate markup for content structures
 * collaborate with developers and designers to ensure:
-  * adequate content grouping and spacing to communicate sections
   * visual and non-visual perception of content structures , including titles, headings, paragraphs, lists, quotes, and others

 {% include excol.html type="all" %}